-To understand the settings of a digital camera, users need to know how to use the five most essential components of a camera setting.
-These components are a part of every modern camera, be it a mobile phone or a high-end DSLRs, and are designed to help users make decisions.
+For understanding digital camera settings, users need to know how to use the five most essential components of a camera setting.
+These components are a part of every modern camera, be it a mobile phone or a high-end DSLR, and are designed to help users make decisions.

-For the most part of this article, we will tell you how to control them and achieve optimal settings.
-If you are bored with the same old uniform depth of field and exposure and want to move beyond the simplistic camera settings then read along.
+For most of this article, we will tell you how to control them and achieve optimal settings.
+If you are bored with the same old uniform depth of field and exposure and want to move beyond the simplistic camera settings, then read along.

-It is the most vital component in photography that measures the sensitivity of the camera’s digital sensor to light.
-This means that if ISO is low the sensitivity would also be low and vice versa.
+It is the most vital component in photography that measures the camera’s digital sensor’s sensitivity to light.
+This means that if ISO is low, the sensitivity would also be small and vice versa.

 Pitfalls of high ISO

 Well, then why control ISO if high ISO helps all the time?
 There are two reasons for altering ISO.
-The first one is that high ISOs mostly create digital noise on the results and should be used with caution.
+The first one is that high ISOs mostly create digital noise on the results and cautiously.

-Secondly, sometimes users want to force a slow shutter speed, where low sensitivity to light is required thus a low ISO is preferred, for example when trying to capture blurred motion in wind or water or to create sports photography blurs.
+Secondly, sometimes users want to force a slow shutter speed.
+Low sensitivity to light is required; thus, a low ISO is preferred, for example, when trying to capture blurred motion in wind or water or to create sports photography blurs.

 Summing it up, ISO is amongst the three essential tools photographers have at their disposal to manipulate exposure.

-Shutter speed is basically the length of time the sensor of the camera is exposed to light.
-Most of the cameras have shutters that are mechanical and snaps open and close, thus allowing light to reach the sensor.
+Shutter speed is the length of time the sensor of the camera is exposed to light.
+Most of the cameras have mechanical shutters and snaps open and close, allowing light to reach the sensor.

-While other cameras make use of digital shutters that simply turns on the sensor for the prescribed period of time and then switching it off.
-Remember shutter speed can have a huge impact on the final results and that is why setting it up is very necessary.
+While other cameras use digital shutters that turn on the sensor for the prescribed period and then switch it off, remember shutter speed can have a considerable impact on the final results.
+That is why setting it up is very necessary.

-For example, if a long shutter speed is used it will create blur while capturing moving subjects which is mostly used by landscape photographer to blur water or to capture wind motion.
-On the other hand, short shutter speeds are used to give the effect of stopping motion.
+For example, if a long shutter speed is used, it will blur while capturing moving subjects, mostly used by landscape photographers to blur water or capture wind motion.
+On the other hand, short shutter speeds are used to give the effect of stopping movement.

 So if a shutter speed of 1/2000th of a second is used, then the motion of even a cyclist can be stopped dead.

-So shutter speed has to be set thoughtfully in order to create an excellent image.
-Each circumstance will require different speed so think about it.
-Consider the final image you want to capture and then decide on the speed.
+So shutter speed has to be set thoughtfully to create an excellent image.
+Each circumstance will require different rates, so think about it.
+Consider the final image you want to capture, and then decide on the speed.

-Whether you want blurred components, want to keep it sharp, or want to convey the sense of motion, all will depend on the right speed.
-So experiment with shutter speed and you will understand camera settings better and will be able to attain better results.
+Whether you want blurred components, want to keep it sharp, or wish to convey the sense of motion, all will depend on the right speed.
+So experiment with shutter speed, and you will understand camera settings better and will be able to attain better results.

-The aperture also called f-stop is one of the most confusing aspects of photography.
-Many photographers because find it difficult to grasp as it impacts images in unexpected ways.
+The aperture, also called f-stop, is one of the most confusing aspects of photography.
+Many photographers because find it challenging to grasp as it impacts images in unexpected ways.
 In basic terms, the aperture is the measure of the size of the hole in the lens.

-The smaller the hole size the less light it will allow and the larger the size, more light will get through.
-The numbering system confuses users even more because a smaller number represents larger holes while bigger number act vice versa.
+The smaller the hole size, the less light it will allow, and the larger the size, the more light will get through.
+The numbering system confuses users even more because a smaller number represents larger holes while a more significant number act vice versa.

-So is f/4 means a larger opening than f/8 and f/11 and lenses that have a wider aperture like f/2 are also referred to as “fast” because they allow more light in.
+So is f/4 means a larger opening than f/8 and f/11, and lenses that have a wider aperture like f/2 are also referred to as “fast” because they allow more light in?
 The aperture also directly impacts shutter speed.
-So if you use a large f-stop then you will have to combine it with a longer shutter speed to gain proper exposure and if you use a lower f-stop, you have to pair it with fast shutter speed.
+So if you use a large f-stop, you will have to combine it with a longer shutter speed to gain proper exposure, and if you use a lower f-stop, you have to pair it with a fast shutter speed.

 Aperture is just not about the openness of a lens or the light but is also about how it impacts the whole sharpness.
-As the aperture is a component of exposure triangle it affects image sharpness.
-So if you want to have the perfect digital camera settings you need to maintain your aperture as well and keep it balanced with ISO and shutter speed as they are interlinked.
+As the aperture is a component of the exposure triangle, it affects image sharpness.
+So if you want to have the perfect digital camera settings, you need to maintain your aperture and keep it balanced with ISO and shutter speed as they are interlinked.

-Next, we will discuss some supplementary elements of digital camera settings which will further enhance your knowledge and will take you one step forward!
+Next, we will discuss some additional digital camera settings elements, which will further enhance your knowledge and take you one step forward!

 Depth of Field

-Next comes the Depth of Field which is controlled by aperture.
-Basically, DoF is the amount of the image that is in focus from close to far.
-So if a lens is set wide open like at f/2.8, it will have less Depth of Field than if it was set at f/11.
+Next comes the Depth of Field, which is controlled by aperture.
+DoF is the amount of the image that is in focus from close to far.
+So if a lens is set wide open, like at f/2.8, it will have less Depth of Field than set at f/11.

-So use your aperture purposefully by having the focus you want in the image, in mind to create the right Depth of Field.
+Use your aperture purposefully by having the focus you want in the image in mind to create the right Depth of Field.

-White balance is similar to ISO because it also relates to the sensor, but the difference is that it has to do with the color of the light instead of the light’s brightness.
-The color tones of light sources differ color which our eyes mostly don’t detect but these differences are caught on the camera and can ruin the image.
-So if you want to balance these tones you have to alter the white balance.
+White balance is similar to ISO because it also relates to the sensor, but the difference is that it has to do with the light’s color instead of the light’s brightness.
+The color tones of light sources differ in color, which our eyes mostly don’t detect, but these differences are caught on the camera and can ruin the image.
+So if you want to balance these tones, you have to alter the white balance.

 Auto White Balance